 It can be good idea to decide on forehand what you’ll reward yourself with after you’ve finish your race.
 It gives you something to look forward to.
 A nice warm bath, a massage, a pedicure to take care of your runners feet, it could be anything.
 Not only after a race but even after an intensive training you can reward yourself with something: your favourite meal for dinner, an hour of relaxing in the sun, a moment to wind off.
 Keep your post-run reward in mind when the run is getting hard!

-If you’d like to train for a running event you might need some help from experienced runners or coaches, but you can find a lot of useful information online as well, about runners nutrition, training schedules, running form, runners needs and injury prevention.
+If you’d like to train for a running event you might need some help from experienced runners or coaches, but you can find a lot of useful books or online information as well, about runners nutrition, training schedules, running form, runners needs and injury prevention.

 When the race date is getting closer, it is important to prepare yourself well, in order to keep yourself focussed during the run itself: